Jableh

 Jableh (جَبْلَةٌ; Ǧabla, also spelt Jebleh, Jabala, Jablah, Gabala or Gibellum) is a Mediterranean coastal city in Syria, 25 km north of Baniyas and 25 km south of Latakia, with c.
 80,000 inhabitants (2004 census).
-As Ancient Gabala it was a Byzantine (arch)bishopric and remains a Latin Catholic titular see.
+As Ancient Gabala, it was a Byzantine archbishopric and remains a Latin Catholic titular see.
 It contains the tomb and mosque of Ibrahim Bin Adham, a legendary Sufi mystic who renounced his throne of Balkh and devoted himself to prayers for the rest of his life.

 History

-Jableh has been inhabited since at least the second millennium BCE.
+Jableh has been inhabited since at least the second-millennium BCE.
 The city was part of the Ugaritic kingdom and was mentioned as "Gbʿly" in the archives of the city c.
 1200 BC.
 In antiquity Jableh (then called Gabala) was an important Hellenistic and then Roman city.
 One of the main remains of this period is a theatre, capable of housing c.
 7,000 spectators.
-Near the seashores even older remains were found dating to the Iron Age or Phoenician Era.
+Near the seashore even older remains were found dating to the Iron Age or Phoenician Era.

 The Jableh region was incorporated into the Islamic Empire with the conquest of Syria in 637–642.
 Between approximately 969 and 1081, however, much of the region returned under the control of the Byzantine Empire, until it was captured by Banu Ammar.
 The Alawites began spreading in the area in the early eleventh century.

-In the medieval period, Jableh, then called Gibellum, was conquered by Tancred and the Genoese on 23 July 1109, to be part of the Principality of Antioch, one of the Crusader States, until it was captured by Saladin in 1189 during the Third Crusade.
-One famous resident was Hugh of Jabala, the city's bishop, who reported the fall of Edessa to Pope Eugene III, and was the first person to speak of Prester John.
-Less than 1 km from the city centre lies the ancient site of Gibala, today known as Tell Tweini.
+In the medieval period, Jableh, then called Gibellum, was conquered by Tancred and the Genoese on 23 July 1109, to be part of the Principality of Antioch, one of the Crusader States.
+In 1126, the cities of Latakia and Jabala were the dowry of Princess Alice, daughter of King Baldwin II of Jerusalem.
+It was captured by Saladin in 1189 during the Third Crusade.
+One famous resident was Hugh of Jabala, the city's bishop, who reported the fall of Edessa to Pope Eugene III and was the first person to speak of Prester John.
+Less than 1 km from the city center lies the ancient site of Gibala, today known as Tell Tweini.
 This city was inhabited from the third millennium BCE until the Persian period.

-During the Mamluk period there was still a "Kurdish" mosque in the city that had probably been founded by members of Saladin's entourage or army.
-In 1318, a millenarian revolt of Alawites from the surrounding highlands resulted in an attack on Jableh before a Mamluk column sent from Tripoli was able to retake control.
-The famous Moroccan traveller Ibn Battuta visited Jableh in 1326.
+During the Mamluk period, there was still an "Ayyubid" mosque in the city that had probably been founded by members of Saladin's entourage or army.
+In 1318, a revolt by the Alawites from the surrounding highlands resulted in an attack on Jableh before a Mamluk column sent from Tripoli was able to retake control.
+The famous Moroccan traveler Ibn Battuta visited Jableh in 1326.